btihen/btihen_dev/content/posts/ruby/rails_protected_modules/index.md

 mv app/controllers app/modules/authors/.
 ```

-rails overlooks namespace relations so we need to change:
+Rails overlooks namespace relations (when it sees `authors_users` it assumes a classname of `AuthorsUsers` but with namespaces it is actually `Authors::Users`) so we need be sure our relationships are properly adjusted.
 ```
 # app/modules/authors/models/authors/article.rb
 class Authors::Article < ApplicationRecord